chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 The results of the AFT model (exponential) look similar to the results from the cox models.
 This helps to validate the findings.

-Comparing the RC and IC models, we see that the models differ slightly.
+Comparing the RC and IC cox models, we see that the models differ slightly.
 The Right censored (RC) model includes the time interaction with tenure status, but it fails to deal with the interval censoring of the data and assume every individual entered his or her job midway through the previous interval.
 The Interval censored (IC) model effectivey handles the interval censoring, but it does not allow for an interaction between time and tenure status.
 Nevertheless, the results are comparable.

 The fit statistics of these two models is difficult to reconcile.
 The RC model has an Rsquare of 0.047.
 The log likelihood is listed as -1.013048210^{4}, -9939.400298.
-I'm not sure what two numbers mean.
+I'm not sure what these two numbers mean.
 Perhaps one is only for the intercept?
 The IC model reports a log likelihood of -3639.0884452, which is considerably different from the RC model.

 The tenure status coefficients associated with the exponential AFT model are a little bit less, but generally the results across these models are comparable.

 Final Model
 -----------

+The final model for this chapter is a right censored Cox proportional hazards model.
+It is true that the data are also interval censored, however, the intervals are very close to being of equal length.
+As a result, we can treat this as a discrete time analyisis with right censored data.
+Importantly, the right censored model allows us to include a timme interaction.
+This effectively allows us to use the cox proportional hazards model even though the hazards of tenure-track and non-tenure track faculty are not proportional at one or more time points.
+This is particularly important during the years of tenure review, as the hazard of attrition likely shifts significantly for those faculty on the tenure line.

 ``` r
 kable(RC_cox_table)